ketandesai/react-weather-app/README.md

 ## 💡 Motivation

 I started learning React and Redux in 2020 and wanted apply my knowledge by developing an application.
-I decided on building an application that consumes an API for data so I could focus on writing efficient React code keeping performance, UX, maintainability, scalability, and optimization in mind.
+I decided on building an application that consumes an API for data so I could focus on writing efficient React and Redux code keeping performance, UX, maintainability, scalability, and optimization in mind.

 There are many weather applications available today.
-The goal was to learn from some of the best and apply them to this application and create a good user experience for users.
+The goal was to learn from some of the best and apply them to this application and create a good user experience.

 ## 💻 Technologies